 By contrast, healthcare and genomics problems primarily involve high-dimensional tabular data (the most common data type in the real-world).
 The inherent structures among features in tabular datasets are unknown and vary across different datasets.
 In other words, there is no “common” correlation structure in tabular data (unlike in image and text data).
 This makes the self- and semi-supervised learning in tabular data more challenging: explicit structures must be learned—a fundamentally different challenge compared with image recognition or natural language processing.

 As explained above, the genomics and general healthcare settings pose two challenges: the lack of labels, and the lack of common structures within tabular data.
 Combined, these challenges require us to develop new approaches to self-supervised learning that are effective when working with tabular data.

 One such approach developed by our lab is value imputation and mask estimation (VIME), which was introduced in a paper published at NeurIPS 2020.

 VIME adopts a novel self- and semi-supervised learning framework.
 First, VIME’s encoder function learns to construct informative representations from the raw features in the unlabeled data.
 The trained encoder then 1) generates multiple augmented samples by randomly masking various unlabeled data points and then 2) predicting which features were masked and imputing their original values.
-In order to do this, the encoder must learn how the features related to one another—and in the process learns the inherent structure of the data.
+In order to do this, the encoder must learn how the features are related to one another—and in the process learns the inherent structure of the data.
 This makes it easier to learn on the labeled data subsequently.

 VIME proposes a new pretext task to recover the mask vector in addition to the original sample, with a novel corrupted sample generation scheme.
 VIME also incorporates a novel tabular data augmentation scheme that can be combined with various contrastive learning frameworks, to extend self-supervised learning to tabular domains such as genomic and clinical data.